info340b-sp24/project-Elsasc/README.md

 ## Fixes from Last Draft:
 - Added meta tags to the index.html
+- Changed the title to our metadata to our project name (Seattle is Fun)
-- Fixed the issue of returning .map statements in QuizContainer.js and Filter.js
+- Fixed the issue of using .map statements in returns and changed them to const variables in QuizContainer.js, Timeline.js and Filter.js

 ## General Route Map:
 - Index.js
 - App.js -> Navbar.js & Footer.js (and all below)
 - Quiz.js -> QuizContainer.js
 - Hompage.js -> LocationCardList.js & Filter.js
+- LikedLocations.js -> likedLocationList.js
 - timeline.js
 - About.js paramroutes -> AboutDetails.js -> LearnMore.js
 - Login.js

 ## App Content and Html
 - Project built using create-react-app in the root of the repo.
 Cleaned up extraneous files **React app repo cleaned**